National Institute of Standards and Technology (NIST) SURF Program

 o May 29 – August 10, 2018 for SURF Gaithersburg

 Each undergraduate student nominated to participate in the SURF Program from the applicant college or university must meet all of the following requirements:

 1) Be a U.S. citizen or permanent U.S. resident.

-3) Be a currently registered undergraduate at the applicant university or college in the U.S. or its territories with a scientific major at the time of application.
+3) Be a currently registered undergraduate at the applicant university or college in the U.S. or its territories at the time of application.
 Graduating seniors may apply for the program but must be a registered undergraduate at the time of application.

 4) Are considering pursuing a graduate degree (M.S. or Ph.D.).
 Students with biology, chemistry, computer science, engineering, materials science, mathematics, nanoscale science, neutron research and/or physics majors are always encouraged to apply.
 There may also be research opportunities for students with other majors.
 Refer to the evaluation criteria and selection factors for additional recommendations.

 5) It is recommended that students have a G.P.A. of 3.0 or better out of a possible 4.0.